 So it would be in our best interests to be able to somehow define a curve going through the points of the surface.
-Here we will look in detail how to get such a curve and what types of curves there are.
-For a surface you can take two curves in two orthogonal directions that specify the start and end of the surface, this would be called a tensor product surface.
+Here, we will look in detail at how to get such a curve and what types of curves there are.
+For a surface, you can take two curves in two orthogonal directions that specify the start and end of the surface, this would be called a tensor product surface.

 You are probably aware of an implicit way to represent a function.
 We can also represent curves implicitly to specify an algebraic relation between the coordinates.